The successor to Shoei's most popular full-face, 2019's Shoei GT-Air 2 is lining up to be their most innovative and impressive helmet yet.

 Available in 7 colours and 9 striking graphics, Shoei has brought their A-game to the modern full-face helmet.
 Whilst you can expect a premium price, you're guaranteed a top-of-the-range lid that exceeds worldwide safety expectations.

-Available March 2019, pre-order with Infinity Motorcycles today!
+Available Now!
+Order with Infinity Motorcycles today!